rstudio/pins-r/README.md

 This can be convenient when working locally, but the real power of pins comes when you use a shared board, because because the writer and reader can be different people (or automated processes).

-For example, if you use RStudio Connect, you can pin data to shared
+For example, you can RStudio Connect you can pin data to board that’s accessible to your
-board:
+team:

 ``` r
 b <- board_rsconnect()